mcommelin/Geuldal_NBS_simulations/doc/Setup_GIS_dataset_Geuldal.md

 at:

+Step for AHN - create a VRT from all the separate tiles of the AHN4 with the function:
+'Build virtual raster'

 ### Topography
 For topography we use the QuickOSM pluging in QGIS.
 Attribution to OSM:
 © OpenStreetMap contributors.
 We download the preset Urban